Isle of Iona travel guide

 Exploring the Isle of Iona

 The Iona Abbey and Nunnery are the best places to spend your time on Iona, even if you’re not at all religious.
 From April through September it’s open 9:30am-5:30pm Monday-Saturday and 12:30am-5:30pm on Sundays, so you’ll want to plan your time accordingly.
 Admission is £10.00.
-I recommend staying overnight in Iona because it is one of the most serene places you could possibly spend an evening, and the extra time will give you more flexibility to explore.

 Your admission allows you to admire the abbey church, fully restored and operational.
 Stand on the little hill above the abbey where St. Columba likely had his writing hut.
 Explore the graveyard of ancient Scottish kings.
 See the iconic and intact 8th century Celtic crosses.
 And be sure to walk the Street of the Dead, a medieval route still flanked by a perfect replica of St John’s Cross.